- 26 Apr 2024

 Knowing the types of fraud you may encounter and what these fraudulent attempts often look like can help you identify fraudsters before they are able to gain access to your personal information.
 There has been an increase in fraudulent activity, including account takeover fraud (where fraudsters try to steal your login information so they can 'take over' your account) as fraudsters take advantage of anxiety and stress surrounding the pandemic and individuals' concern for their health.

-Types of Fraud - Phising, Vishing and Smishing
+Types of Fraud - Phishing, Vishing and Smishing

 Phishing